Opinion: We need to stop saving things for tomorrow and seize the day

 All of those big existential questions have obviously been accelerated somewhat by a global pandemic and now a heinous war in Europe that I can’t really begin to comprehend.
 More than 2.5 million people have fled their homes in Ukraine, described by the UN as the fastest-growing refugee crisis since the Second World War, and yet here I am, writing about my sunglasses.
 I understand the absurdity of that.

 The outrageous insignificance of everything right now isn’t lost on me.
 In fact, more than ever, I’m realising that our time here is short.
 Yet, there’s also a sense of the most important things in life being lost.
 We stress.
 We work.
 We worry.
 We sweat the small stuff.
-We over-complicate.
+We overcomplicate.
 We seek instant gratification.
 We compare ourselves.
 We value the wrong things.

 There’s poverty, hunger, illness, death, social injustice, and environmental annihilation.
 Life is brutal and horrific.
 It’s magical and beautiful.
 It’s that stark contrast and dichotomy all the time – and everything at the moment feels like it can’t possibly be happening.
 Soon we’re all going to wake up and realise that this was all some kind of dystopian nightmare of epic, biblical proportions.